AderikVoorspoels/RBB-NA/README.md

 # cirtoNA
 Control-In-Real-Time-Of-Nucleic-Acids

-NOTICE: THIS IS sTIL UNDER ACTIVE DEVELOPMENT, MAJOR CHANGES CONTINUE TO BE MADE
+NOTICE: THIS IS STIL UNDER ACTIVE DEVELOPMENT, MAJOR CHANGES CONTINUE TO BE MADE

 cirtoNa is a tool for the real time analysis and control of Rigid Base parameters during simulation It is developped to work during Gromacs simulation as a part of plumed